srph998/scripts/README.md

 # scripts

-A collection of small utility scripts used for automation, maintenance, and experimentation.
+A personal archive of small utility scripts and reference material.

+Includes both original scripts and preserved utilities for future use.
 Scripts are independent and vary in scope.